April-June-August/alfred-airpods-connector/README.md

-# AirPod Connector
+# AirPods Connector

-Another Alfred AirPod Connector with zero configuration.
+Another Alfred AirPods Connector with zero configuration.
 Supports more than one pair of AirPods

 **Usage**: `airpd`